 A deficiency in choline levels often begins with a deficiency in dietary choline consumption.

-According to the National Institutes of Health, the five most choline-rich foods, in terms of milligrams of choline per serving, include:
+According to research from the National Institutes of Health, the five foods richest in choline, in terms of milligrams of choline per serving, include:

 - 3 oz.
 Beef Liver, Pan Fried - 356 mg choline per serving